 “Investegation of conditions for elite athletes in the Danish Swimming Federation” – Personal comments

-A few days ago, “Investegation of the conditions for elite athletes in the Danish Swimming Federation” (6’th of February 2020) prepared by the Chamber of Lawyers was published.
-The investegation was carried out on the basis of the documentary program of the Danish Broadcasting Compay “Swimming stars – Under the surface”, which was sent in April 2019.
-The purpose of the investegation is “… according to the terms of reference, to elucidate the circumstances revealed in the documentary program, including the historical and actual conditions , and the culture of the elite sport enviroments under the Danish Swimming Federation.
+A few days ago, “Investegation of the conditions for elite athletes in the Danish Swimming Federation” (February 6, 2020) prepared by the Chamber of Lawyers was published.
+The investegation was carried out on the basis of the documentary program of the Danish Broadcasting Company (DR) “Swimming stars – Under the surface”, which was sent in April 2019.
+The aim of the investegation is “… according to the terms of reference, to elucidate the circumstances revealed in the documentary program, including the historical and actual conditions , and the culture of the elite sport enviroments under the Danish Swimming Federation.
 In this context, the Reference describes a number of themes to be answered in the investegation.
 One of the themes of the investegation is to uncover and explain the training environment and its consequences for elite swimmers during the period from 2001 and forwards.
 In addition, the investegation must identify whether the factors included in the investegation can be attributed to concrete managerial failures or systemic weaknesses.
 In this connection, Team Denmark and the Danish Swimming Federation’s supervision of the conditions must also be covered.
 The investegation will also examine the organizational framework of the Danish Swimming Federation, including whether the framework actually gave and allows elite swimmers to stand out.
-Finally, the investegation will reveal whether Team Denmark and the Danish Sports Federation have fullfil to their responsibilities in the period from 2001 and forwards ”.
+Finally, the investegation will reveal whether Team Denmark and the Conferation of Danish Sport (DIF) have fullfil to their responsibilities in the period from 2001 and forwards ”.

 In addition, you can read about my previous views and opinions on the case here:

 - “In deep water – the Act on Elite sport, impartiality and relations of power” – https://ma57.dk/en/the-act-on-elite-sport-impartiality-and-relations-of-power/